ellis/OnTopOfThings/Notes.md

 * Options are validated and processed for modification of DB 'item' and 'property' tables
 * items and properties are updated

+## Data storage

+Folders and tasks are the main object types, but there are many more object types to consider.

+Properties may have different rules:
+* value
+* set
+* list

+For some properties we want to track history.

+History:
+* user
+* date
+* item
+* property
+* operation
+* parameters

 ## Command Records

 For now I'm saving Change Records, but it might be better to save Command Records instead.